#Conservation of nature and environment#Ecological farming#Plant-based diet#Education, science and research

 Seeds are a cultural asset!
 Generations of farmers and gardeners have created our current diversity of food plants by selecting and reproducing particularly beautiful, tasty and resistant plants and by freely exchanging seeds with each other.
 The diversity of cultivated plants as well as free access to varieties are currently under massive threat: profit-oriented conventional breeding relies on high-yielding varieties of fewer species as well as legal and biotechnological tools to contain them.

 We want to counter this trend with a sustainable alternative.
 We support initiatives that maintain and preserve proven old varieties and develop new varieties through research that are characterized by unrestricted reproducibility, good taste and high food quality - for human nutrition on a physical, mental and spiritual level.
 The breeding focus is also on the suitability of varieties for today's commercial vegetable cultivation.
+Developed varieties are made available to hobby and commercial gardeners for free cultivation and reproduction.

 PROJECT DETAILS